$0 Arkansas Dispute Letter Starter Kit

 • Send a summary email within 48 hours: "I'm writing to summarize today's IEP meeting.
 The following was discussed...
 The following was agreed to...
 The following was refused..."

-• If anything was refused, send a separate Notice of Action demand
+• If a covered proposal or refusal falls within the scope above, send a separate Notice of Action demand

 • If you disagree with the IEP, state your disagreement in writing.
 You can consent to part of the IEP and attach a written objection to specific sections